Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Hadron contributions and duality intervals

-Let us investigate the properties of the function $B(Q^2,s_0)$ \eqref{gluon_anom_contrib1}, which represents the ratio gluon to electromagnetic contributions, in the space-like and the time-like regions using the experimental data for TFFs.
-Our main goal is to establish the qualitative behavior of it, and as far as possible to get its quantitative estimates as well.
+Let us investigate the properties of the function $B(Q^2,s_0)$ \eqref{gluon_anom_contrib1}, which represents the ratio strong to electromagnetic contributions, in the spacelike and the timelike regions using the experimental data for the TFFs.
+Our main goal is to establish the qualitative behavior of it, and as far as possible, to get its quantitative estimates too.